rwxrob/keg-spec/64/README.md

 * An **index node** ID MUST match the plural of **KEGML content type** contained.
 * The **title** of the **index node** MAY be any valid title.
 * Content creators MAY assign semantic meaning to **KEGML content types**.
+* Content creators MAY use the same markdown links format of `dex.md`.

-While the `dex` file does contain all keg titles.
+While the `dex.md` file does contain all keg titles.
 It is sometimes desirable to have a `titles` index node as well to present that content in more consumable, render-able ways.
 For example, when rendering an `index.html` file for each `README.md` file in every node.

-In most cases, an index node will have both a `data.*` file and a rendered `README.md` file (and some people will included an `index.html` file as well).

-Another example is a terminology index that maps to the `bold` type.
+Another example is a terminology index that maps to the **beacon** type.

 The [**zero node**](/59) can double as an index node containing all the nodes that link to it (instead of the content being planned).